If you work in healthcare or you manage a healthcare company, you probably know how important communication is, as well as security and compliance.

 VoIP enables healthcare providers to offer round-the-clock support, addressing patient inquiries and emergencies at any time.
 Call forwarding and voicemail-to-email features ensure that critical messages are received and acted upon promptly.

 The transmission of sensitive patient information over the internet requires stringent security measures to protect data from breaches and comply with HIPAA regulations.
-PBX addresses these concerns by ensuring that all sensitive information is secured, with features like encryption, role-based access, two-factor authentication, and compliance with HIPAA, ISO27001, and GDPR.
+PBX.IM provides secure VoIP features and addresses these concerns.
+Sensitive information is secured, with features like encryption, role-based access, two-factor authentication, and compliance with HIPAA, ISO27001, and GDPR.

 5. Scalability and flexibility